DBMS Full Form: The Foundation of Modern Data Management

 MongoDB: Ideal for applications needing flexible data models, such as content management systems and real-time analytics platforms.

-These Database Management Systems (DBMS full form) systems each have their own strengths and are chosen based on the specific needs of the organization or project, whether it’s handling large amounts of data, supporting rapid application development, or ensuring compatibility with existing software environments.
+These Database Management Systems (DBMS full form) systems each have their strengths and are chosen based on the specific needs of the organization or project, whether it’s handling large amounts of data, supporting rapid application development, or ensuring compatibility with existing software environments.

 Challenges and Limitations of DBMS